Slavery is on the ballot for voters in 5 US states

 Alabama is asking voters to delete all racist language from its constitution and to remove and replace a section on convict labor that's similar to what Tennessee has had in its constitution.

 Vermont often boasts of being the first state in the nation to ban slavery in 1777, but its constitution still allows involuntary servitude in a handful of circumstances.
-Its proposed change would replace the current exception clause with language saying "slavery and involuntary servitude are forever prohibited in this State.”
+Its proposed change would replace the current exception clause with language saying ”slavery and indentured servitude in any form are prohibited.”

 Oregon's proposed change repeals its exception clause while adding language allowing a court or probation or parole agency to order alternatives to incarceration as part of sentencing.

-Note: This story has been updated to correct the language of Vermont's proposal.